brunorcx/angular-e-commerce/README.md

 ## How to install

-Run `npm install` to get all depencies
+Run `npm install` to get and install all dependencies

 ## How to run